benjaminpon/sales.analysis/README.md

 # sales.analysis
-# Creating sales analysis dashboard from WideWorldImporters database.
+-creating sales analysis dashboard from WideWorldImporters database.
-# Using SSMS and SQL as well as connecting Power BI to the database to query directly from the WideWorldImporters database.
+-using SSMS and SQL as well as connecting Power BI to the database to query directly from the WideWorldImporters database.